 Installation and Usage of B24JsSDK

-B24JsSDK is the official library for working with the Bitrix24 REST API in JavaScript.
+B24JsSDK is the official library for working with the Bitrix24 REST API using JavaScript.
 Unlike BX24.JS, B24JsSDK offers the following advantages:

 1. Works both on the frontend in the browser and on the backend in Node.js;